kaifanl/DATA130013/README.md

 # DATA130013
-A mini project for DATA130013 Time series and spatial analysis.
+A mini project for DATA130013 Time series and spatial statistics.